sakshijain009/Notesly/README.md

 ```
 npm install
 ```
+The above command installs all dependencies.
 Then to run the project:<br>
 ```
 npm start
 ```
-Demonstration of how the app looks <br>
+### Demonstration of how the app looks <br>
 <img src = "image.png">